Peter Knight (musician): In collaboration

-2000-2012: Solo career
+2000-present: Solo career

 In the late 1990s he concentrated on jazz and released his debut album as leader of Peter Knight Quartet in 2001 Between Two Moments.

 The album was positively received and the Quartet toured nationally.

+He has since regularly released solo work including Fish Boast of Fishing, Allotrope, and Shadow Phase.

-2013-present: Australian Art Orchestra
+2013-2023: Australian Art Orchestra

 In 2013 Knight became Artistic Director of Australian Art Orchestra (AAO), following 20 years with the group's founder pianist and composer Paul Grabowsky.
 Under Knight, the group has pursued a more contemporary direction, collaborating with a number of well respected international composers, including Canadian composer Nicole Lizée and Japanese composer Keiichiro Shibuya.
 The development of their collaborations with Australian indigenous musicians, and musicians from Asia has continued under Knight's direction receiving critical acclaim.
-In 2014 the group won the AMC Art Music Award for Organisation of the Year at the APRA Awards.
+In 2014 and 2022 the group won the AMC Art Music Award for Organisation of the Year at the APRA Awards.